-In the current release, the files for OECD countries are updated with complete information for 2022.
-The World file, AOSWORLD, includes data up to 2022, with provisional data for 2023 for OECD countries.
-Provisional primary oil production and total oil demand for 2023 for all non-OECD countries except, Brazil, which has the same level of information as OECD countries, is also available in AOSWORLD.
+In the current release, the files for OECD countries are updated with complete information for 2023.
+The World database includes data up to 2022, with provisional data for 2023 for OECD countries.
+Provisional primary oil production and total oil demand for 2023 for all non-OECD countries except, Brazil, which has the same level of information as OECD countries, is also available in the World database.